 Memorial vases are a popular choice to help commemorate the life of a loved one.
-This guide will explain how you can choose a memorial vase, from the material and design to adding a personalised message.
+This guide will explain how you can choose a grave vase, from the material and design to adding a personalised message.

 What is a memorial vase?

-How to choose a memorial vase
+How to choose a grave vase

 In some cases, depending on the design of the headstone you’ve chosen, you may decide to have two memorial vases, placing one either side of the headstone.